Join us at our book club! We meet on the second Thursday of each month by zoom at different members home. For more information, contact Dina Epstein.

 UPCOMING BOOKS:

-April 10 – Hello Beautiful by Ann Napolitano
+April 17 – Hello Beautiful by Ann Napolitano- NEW DATE

 This is a magical story.
 It is all about four sisters named Julia, Sylvia, Cecelia, and Emmeline who are the best of friends.
 They live in a special neighborhood in Chicago and do everything together.
 As they go through life, their roles change, and they learn a lot about love, trust, and how families can go through hard times.
 Get ready for a special journey that will stay in your heart long after you finish reading.